cboettig/ews-review/manuscript.md

 The future of early warning signals lies in the uncharted territory.
 For certain classes of transitions, such as stochastically-driven regime shifts, prediction may not be possible.
-In such cases, managing for resilience may be the only option.
+In such cases, management options include optimizing outcomes despite the possibility of regime shifts, or possibly taking actions to reduce the long-term probability of regime shifts, despite short-term unpredictability.
 Likewise, regime shifts driven by external perturbation or strong forcing are not predictable *if* the scope of management does not include the external causes.
 Proper scoping of the management problem can avoid this situation [@ResilienceAlliance2010; @Fischer2009; @Polasky2011d].
 More research